Ajñana: Sources

-All of our knowledge of the Ajñāna come from the Buddhists and Jain sources.
-The Ajñāna view points are recorded in Theravada Buddhism's Pāli Canon in the Brahmajala Sutta and Samaññaphala Sutta and in the Sūyagaḍaṃga of Jainism.
-Along with these texts, the sayings and opinions of the Sceptics (ajñānikāḥ, ajñānināḥ) has been preserved by Jain writer Silanka, from the ninth century, commenting on the Sutrakritanga.
+All of our knowledge of the Ajñāna comes from Buddhists and Jain sources.
+The Ajñāna viewpoints are recorded in Theravada Buddhism's Pāli Canon in the Brahmajala Sutta and Samaññaphala Sutta and in the Sūyagaḍaṃga of Jainism.
+Along with these texts, the sayings and opinions of the Sceptics (ajñānikāḥ, ajñānināḥ) has been preserved by the ninth century Jain writer Silanka, in his commentary on the Sutrakritanga.
 Silanka considers sceptics "those who claim that scepticism is best" or as "those in whom no knowledge, i.e. scepticism, is evident".
 Apart from the specific technical meaning, Silanka also uses the word ajñānikah in a more general sense to mean anyone who is ignorant.

 Origin

-The traces of scepticism can be found in Vedic sources such as in the Nasadiya hymn and hymn to sraddha (faith) in Rigveda.
-In Brahmanas and Early Upanishads doubt regarding a person's existence after death is cast, while the Yajñavalkya argued for the impossibility of knowing the ultimate reality or the atman.
-However the flourishing of sceptical thoughts seems to have occurred in a period with diverse, conflicting, and irreconcilable theories, regarding morality, metaphysics, and religious beliefs.
+The traces of scepticism can be found in Vedic sources such as in the Nasadiya hymn in Rigveda.
+K. N. Jayatilleke notes "sporadic" traces of "scepticism and agnosticism" from the Rigveda onward, but no "widespread scepticism".
+In the Brahmanas and Early Upanishads, doubt regarding a person's existence after death is cast, while Yajñavalkya argued for the impossibility of knowing the ultimate reality or the atman.
+Jayatilleke states that these Vedic "sceptical hints" and Upanishadic "agnostic trends" could have "paved the way for the growth of sceptical schools of thought".

+However, the flourishing of sceptical thought seems to have occurred in a period with diverse, conflicting, and irreconcilable theories, regarding morality, metaphysics, and religious beliefs.
+Jayatilleke argues that "the impetus and the occasion" for the rise of the Sceptics was the presence of such rival doctrines.
 It is natural, in the absence of a commonly accepted criterion of truth, for some people to wonder if any theory could be true at all.
 The Sceptics specifically pointed to the conflicting theories of atman and the requirement of omniscience, and hence the criticism of omniscience, to obtain true knowledge.
+They argued that mutually contradictory claims to knowledge undermined confidence in any single metaphysical doctrine, and that limited knowledge could not verify claim to omniscience.

-A proliferation of view points existed during the period immediately preceding the rise of Buddhism, as attested in the Buddhist and Jain texts.
+A proliferation of viewpoints existed during the period immediately preceding the rise of Buddhism, as attested in the Buddhist and Jain texts.
 The Buddhist Brahmajal Sutta lists four types (or schools) of Sceptics along with fifty-eight other schools of thought, while the Jain Sutrakrtanga lists sixty-seven "schools" of Sceptics among three hundred and sixty-three different schools of thought.
 While the list is artificially constructed according to Jain categories, the four main schools of thought, Kriyavada, Akriyavada, Ajnanikavada, and Vainayikavada, and their subgroups must have existed.
 Thus, philosophical Scepticism is thought to have appeared around this historic time frame.
+Jayatilleke tentatively places the Sceptics in the period 800-600 BCE.